 If the behaviour card is not having the desired impact it might be necessary to implement a "Home - School Collaboration" book.
 This aims to promote open communication between teacher, child and parent.
-Those pupils on a behaviour plan will require a home school book to be completed daily by class teacher of achievements and incidents during the school day and parents are invited to express their own views.
+The home school book is to be completed daily by class teacher of achievements and incidents during the school day and parents are invited to express their own views.